antleaf/journal_comparison_service_data_collection/Information_Power_Framework.md

 **Validation:** Number with two decimal places.
 A period (dot) should be used as the decimal separator.
 No thousand separator should be used.

 **Guidance:** To facilitate comparison of prices between publishers.

+This includes fees paid by libraries through models such as Subscribe to Open, Community Action Publishing, and library membership.

+If no Subscription is charged, please indicate this by entering 0.00

 ***